blob42/hugobot/README.md

   `handlers/handlers.go`).
 - Hugobot automatically fetch new posts from the feeds you defined
 - It runs periodically to download new posts in the defined feeds.
-- Everything is saved on an sqlite
+- Storage is done with sqlite.
 - The scheduler can handle any number of tasks and uses leveldb for caching/resuming jobs.